-All departments are required to notify us (if we applied) if we have a TA position for Summer 2014 by March 31 and Fall 2014 by April 22.
+All departments are required to notify us (if we applied) if we have a TA position for Fall 2014 by April 22.
 This notification was a hard fought battle to give us some job security and the ability to plan.
 It’s important that we enforce this benefit.
-If you do not hear a YES or NO from your department by March 31st (April 22) – contact the Union office immediately.
+If you do not hear a YES or NO from your department by April 22 – contact the Union office immediately.
 We will contact the University on your behalf and if you do not receive a letter within three days – you will be eligible for 2 weeks additional pay.

 A couple of details…

 1. If your department offered you a year long appointment then they have satisfied the provision.

 2. Email notifications are okay – but don’t delete them!

 3. The letters need to say yes or no, definitively.
 The language cannot say, you have a job pending budget allowances or anything like that.
 A clear yes or no is what you need to have in your hand.

 If you have questions, please email the office at firstname.lastname@example.org.

 The Elections Committee is happy to welcome the new GEU officers:

 Sylvia Marques (History) – President

 Daniel Ritter (Agricultural Economics) – VP of Organizing & Outreach